 But having a risk factor, or even several, does not mean that you will get the disease.
 On the other hand, some men who develop penile cancer have no known risk factors.

 Scientists have found certain risk factors that make a man more likely to develop penile cancer.

-Circumcision removes all (or a part) of the foreskin.
+Circumcision removes all (or part) of the foreskin.
 This procedure is most often done in infants but it can be done later in life.
-Men who were circumcised as children have a lower chance of getting penile cancer than those who were not, but studies looking at this issue have not found the same protective effect if the foreskin is removed as an adult.
+Men who were circumcised as children have a lower chance of getting penile cancer than those who were not, but the same protective effect is not seen if the foreskin is removed as an adult.
 Some studies even suggested a higher risk of penile cancer in men who were circumcised as adults.

-The reasons for this are not entirely clear, but may be related to other known risk factors.
-For example, men who are circumcised cannot develop the condition called phimosis, and cannot accumulate material known as smegma (see next section).
+The reason for the lower risk in circumcised men is not entirely clear, but it may be related to other known risk factors.
+For example, men who are circumcised can’t develop the condition called phimosis, and don’t accumulate material known as smegma (see next section).
 Men with smegma or phimosis have an increased risk of penile cancer.
-The later a man is circumcised the more likely it is that one of these conditions will occur first.
+The later a man is circumcised, the more likely it is that one of these conditions will occur first.
 Also, circumcised men are less likely to get and stay infected with the human papilloma virus (HPV), even after accounting for differences in sexual behavior.
-Again, the later a circumcision is done, the more likely that a man will be infected with HPV before the procedure.
+Again, the later a man is circumcised, the more likely it is that he will be infected with HPV before the procedure.

 In weighing the risks and benefits of circumcision, doctors consider the fact that penile cancer is very uncommon in the United States, even among uncircumcised men.
-Neither the American Academy of Pediatrics nor the Canadian Academy of Pediatrics recommends routine circumcision of newborns.
-In the end, decisions about circumcision are highly personal and depend more on social and religious factors than on medical evidence.
+Although the American Academy of Pediatrics has stated that the health benefits of circumcision in newborn males outweigh the risks, it also states these benefits are not great enough to recommend that all newborns be routinely circumcised.